Hassan bin Omari: Epilogue

 The whole episode of Hassan bin Omari was seen by most of the colonial settlers as an indication for the use of unsparing force against rebellion, with the actions in Kilwa Kivinje serving as an example to all.
-The ruthlessness was employed with the same vigour in the Maji Maji Rebellion which surged a few years later.
+The ruthlessness was employed with the same vigor in the Maji Maji Rebellion a few years later.

-It also fed fuel to many of the settler's low estimation of the Indian population, who were considered to be similar to Jews in their usurious practices, their lack of commitment to the country, their lack of European methods of book-keeping, and their complicity with the rebels, all the while enjoying relative immunity by preserving their British status.
+It also fed fuel to many settlers' low estimation of the Indian population, who were considered to be similar to Jews in their usurious practices, their lack of commitment to the country, their lack of European methods of book-keeping, and their complicity with the rebels, all the while enjoying relative immunity by preserving their British status.

-An autopsy was performed on Hassan bin Omari, who had had seemingly shown hermaphroditic physical characteristics, but the medical examination did not confirm this.
+An autopsy was performed on Hassan bin Omari, who had seemingly shown hermaphroditic physical characteristics, but the medical examination did not confirm this.

 Sha'iri la Makunganya or "The Makunganya Poem", composed by Mzee bin 'Ali bin Kidogo bin al-Qadiri of Zanzibar, at the behest of Hans Sache, was based on second hand sources and, apart from its uncritical veneration of the German authorities, and of Wissmann and Sache in particular, contains several inaccuracies.
 However, given poetic licence, addressed to the residents of Kilwa, its refrain is salutary: